 Take a more balanced look at what you’ve gotten done:

-Don’t just keep a “to do list” but also an “already done list.”
+To calm this version of your ADHD and overwhelm, don’t just keep a “to do list” but also an “already done list.”
 When things take longer than we expect, it’s easy to fall into the trap of thinking we didn’t get anything done.
 Keeping a list of what you did that day can help remind you that you did get stuff done even if it isn’t fully complete yet.
 Let yourself feel good about anything on your “already done list” even if your first thought is to look at how it’s not good enough.

 I started doing the pomodoro technique at one point– 25 minutes working followed by a 5 minute break and repeat.
 While I don’t do that all the time, it did help me to see how long things actually take.